kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 able to determine when the Workload is Finished.

 The Pod reconciler will run in a "composable" mode: a mode where a Workload is composed of multiple objects.
-The `jobframework.Reconciler` will be reworked to accomodate this.
+The `jobframework.Reconciler` will be reworked to accommodate this.

 After a Workload is admitted, each Pod that owns the workload enters the reconciliation loop.
 The reconciliation loop collects all the Pods that are not Failed and constructs an in-memory